berndpfrommer/tagslam_web/content/input_files/_index.md

    - ``minimum_viewing_angle`` (default: 20.0) minimum viewing angle (in
      degrees), at which an observed tag is accepted.
 If the viewing angle is smaller than that, the tag will be ignored.
-   - ``max_subgraph_error`` (default: 50.0) maximum error allowed for an
+   - ``max_subgraph_error`` (default: 50.0).
+Before a new measurement
-     initialization subgraph to be accepted into the full graph.
-If error exceeds ``max_subgraph_error``, all data for this frame will be dropped.
+ (i.e. tag observation) is included in the full graph, a subgraph is formed that contains the new measurement, plus the minimum necessary part of the existing graph.
+That subgraph is then optimized.
+If the error is below ``max_subgraph_error``, the new measurement is inserted into the full graph.
+If tag measurements are rejected because they exceed ``max_subgraph_error``, you should get a warning in the log file.
+Such warnings are usually a sign of trouble.
    - ``optimizer_mode``
+     After a new measurement (e.g. tag observation) has been inserted into graph, the graph is optimized.
+The ``optimizer_mode`` parameter determines how that optimization is done.
+Note that irrespective of the mode you set here, when you do the rosservice "dump" call at the end of the run, TagSLAM will perform a "full" optimization no matter what, to make sure that any pose data written to the file is fully optimized.
       - "full": non-incremental (full) optimization after each time step.
                 This is the slowest and most conservative mode.
-      - "slow": (default) incremental optimization, but with error checks and frequent relinearization.
+The computation effort quickly grows with time.
+This mode should generally be avoided.
+      - "slow": (default) incremental optimization, using iSAM2.
+A single iSAM2 iteration is done, after which the total graph error is checked to see if it has increased above a threshold.
+Usually a large increase in error is a sign of something going wrong, so in that case, further iSAM2 iterations are performed to reduce the error.
+Note that even just switching on the error check requires GTSAM to compute the error of the graph, which is a big performance hit, although still much faster than a full graph optimization.
+In practice, if ``slow`` mode works, then ``fast`` mode usually does, too, so you definitely want to try ``fast``.
-      - "fast": incremental optimization with infrequent relinearization.
-Use this if the data is very clean and you need speed.
+      - "fast": single incremental iSAM2 optimization step, without computing the total graph error.
+This is the fastest mode, but since the total graph error is not known, you won't learn right away if some bad detections have entered the graph.
+Use this if the data is clean and you need speed.
    - ``max_num_incremental_opt`` (default: 100) run full optimizer
        (rather than incremental iSAM2) after every ``max_num_incremental_opt`` frames.
-        This is required to avoid error build up for long sequences.
-Need to better understand why this is necessary!
+        This is sometimes required to avoid error build up for long sequences.

 - ``body_defaults``: here you can specify a default ``position_noise``
   (in meters) and ``rotation_noise`` (rads).
 This is convenient in